 Snowshoeing in Vancouver

 Snowshoeing is a winter sport for everyone.
 With modern snowshoes learning to snowshoe is easy, take ten steps and you will be an expert.
 Basically if you can walk, you can snowshoe!
-Stay tuned for opening dates for snowshoe trails on all three local mountains.
-Trails usually open mid to late November.

 If you are visiting Vancouver, all three North Shore mountains Cypress Mountain, Grouse Mountain and Mt.
 Seymour have scenic snowshoe trails.
 You can get up close and personal with the West Coast forests.
 Explore the trails on your own or take a guided tour.